How to Arrange Flowers

 Aren’t these gorgeous?

 When I was younger, I remember when carnations were not well-loved flowers.
-They were kind of a “cheap rose”.
-Well, these old-fashioned carnations are my “cheap peony” and I love them!
+They were a “cheap rose”.
+Well, these old-fashioned carnations are my “cheap peony,” and I love them!

-I can promise you I will be going back to the Flower Mart to buy some more.
+I can promise I will return to the Flower Mart to buy some more.

-Lastly, I rearranged the dark purple flowers and put them on our bar cart.
+Lastly, I rearranged and put the dark purple flowers on our bar cart.
 The bright pink is such a pretty color.

 Frequently Asked Questions

 Carnations need sunlight and should be planted in an area that gets four to six hours of sunlight per day.
-When deciding where to plant, keep in mind carnations prefer sunlight to shade.
+When deciding where to plant, remember that carnations prefer sunlight to shade.
 Also, be sure to use well-drained soil that is fertile and slightly alkalized.

-Doesn’t my basket of flowers look wonderful in our backyard?
+Doesn’t my basket of flowers look fabulous in our backyard?

-Here are some great options to grow your own Old Fashioned Carnations or use faux flowers.
+Here are some great options for growing your Old Fashioned Carnations or using faux flowers.
 I also included items to arrange flowers.

 More Fresh Flower Ideas